cyrusimap/cyrus-imapd/doc/source/imap/features/server-aggregation.rst

-In a Cyrus IMAP Murder, one or more servers with a *frontend* role receive client connections, and proxy connections through to one of the servers with a *backend* role -- these host to payload for the cluster -- on the basis of where the current mailbox selected resides.
+In a Cyrus IMAP Murder, one or more servers with a *frontend* role receive client connections, and proxy connections through to one of the servers with a *backend* role -- these host the payload for the cluster -- on the basis of where the current mailbox selected resides.

 This makes access to mailboxes transparent to the client, even though